 This list is meant to be an exhaustive resource of the different bodies of water that exist in the world today.
 Some local names for bodies of water were removed and other definitions were combined for the sake of clarity and conciseness.

-Also, this resource article is a living document that can be changed if new definitions or types of bodies must be included.
+Also, this resource article is a living document that can be changed if new names for bodies of water, or definitions, become necessary to include.
 After all, some terms may have slipped through the cracks and other definitions may need to be updated in the future.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.